-As an FNP, I will be a leader in my community, a role model, advocate and representative for the profession.
-To this end, over the years I have been involved in my community, committed in many ways, as secretary of my daughter’s PTO, and particularly my church where I am youth leader, membership secretary and communion steward.
-It is my hope to continue my public involvement, attracting others to consider a career in nursing and in service to those they love, and the community they are blessed to be a part of.
+While I have a great deal of experience in case management, this is only half of what is needed for an FNP.
+Coupled with this is my ability to make critical decisions under pressure and lead a nursing team.
+As an FNP, I will be a leader in my community, a role model, an advocate, and a professional representative.
+To this end, over the years, I have been involved in my community, committed in many ways, as secretary of my daughter’s PTO, particularly in my church, where I am youth leader, membership secretary, and communion steward.
+I hope to continue my public involvement, attracting others to consider a career in nursing and service to the community they are blessed to be a part of.